AAEM diligently maintains the phenomenal quality of our educational offerings. We provide high-quality continuing education and board review courses.

 The American Academy of Emergency Medicine (AAEM) designates its live activities on an hour-for-hour basis in AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-- The American Academy of Emergency Medicine's CME Program will offer educational activities that stimulate, maintain, develop and enhance the study and practice of emergency medicine.
+- The American Academy of Emergency Medicine’s will offer educational activities that stimulate, maintain, develop and enhance the study and practice of emergency medicine.
 The ultimate goal is enhanced patient care and improved patient outcomes.

-- The 2011 Model of the Clinical Practice of Emergency Medicine primarily dictates the content of AAEM's CME program.
+- The 2019 Model of the Clinical Practice of Emergency Medicine (PDF) primarily guides the content of AAEM’s CME programs.
 The American Board of Emergency Medicine and the American Osteopathic Board of Emergency Medicine endorse and utilize this document as the basis for post-graduate continuous certification and training in emergency medicine.
-The core competencies of medicine: professionalism, communication, and interpersonal skills, practice-based learning and improvement, knowledge acquisition, the business of EM, patient care and systems-based practice, also serve as a basis for AAEM's CME content.
+The core competencies of medicine: professionalism, communication and interpersonal skills, practice-based learning and improvement, knowledge acquisition, the business of emergency medicine, patient care and systems-based practice, also serve as a basis for AAEM’s CME content.

 - The target audience for AAEM’s CME Program includes, but is not limited to, residency trained or board-certified (ABEM / AOBEM) physicians who are engaged in the practice of emergency medicine.

-- Activities included as part of AAEM's CME Program are a national Annual Scientific Assembly, Oral and Written Board Review courses, lectures and workshops that support and enhance the medical core competencies of physicians engaged in the practice of emergency medicine.
-These educational activities will appeal to the professional interests of a specialist in emergency medicine and will only include educational activities that enable physicians to successfully meet their professional responsibilities.
-AAEM's primary concern is activities that support the personal and professional welfare of the individual specialist in emergency medicine.
-AAEM continues to support the concept of jointly sponsored activities with organizations whose goals are compatible with AAEM's Mission Statement.
+- Activities included as part of AAEM’s CME Program are a national Annual Scientific Assembly, Oral and Written Board Review courses, and lectures and workshops that support and enhance the medical core competencies of physicians engaged in the practice of emergency medicine.
+These live and enduring educational activities will appeal to the professional interests of a specialist in emergency medicine and will include educational activities that enable physicians to meet successfully their professional responsibilities.
+AAEM’s primary focus is to provide activities that support the personal and professional welfare of the individual specialist in emergency medicine.
+AAEM continues to support the concept of jointly provided activities with organizations whose goals are compatible with AAEM’s Mission Statement.

 - AAEM’s CME Programs will enhance the maintenance of current knowledge and enable the participating physician to address knowledge, competency and gaps in practice by acquiring and implementing new evidence-based or ideal practice skills.